flonadb/flonadb/README.md

 typically apply to distributed or clustered systems with multiple nodes to centralize the management of the database credentials used by all the nodes.

-As of version 1.2.0, there is only 2 proxy implementations i.e. [Remote Proxy Database](#remote-proxy-database) and [File Proxy Database](#file-proxy-database), more implementations will be added in future versions.
+As of version 1.2.0, there is only 2 proxy implementations i.e. [Remote Proxy](#remote-proxy) and [File Proxy](#file-proxy), more implementations will be added in future versions.
-## Remote Proxy Database
+## Remote Proxy
-This is a Type 3 JDBC driver implementation of proxy database, the driver comes in form of 2 components, a client JDBC driver component which communicates with the server component over a network to process database calls made by the client application.
+This is a Type 3 JDBC driver implementation of database proxy, the driver comes in form of 2 components, a client JDBC driver component which communicates with the server component over a network to process database calls made by the client application.
 The server component is a TCP/IP server embedded inside a Spring Boot application.
 The database instance definitions are maintained on the Flona server and clients only need to know how to connect to the server and